This article explains how prioritizing works and demonstrates how to set preferences for particular resources.

 - You prefer a particular dictionary or lexicon and want Logos to open that resource when you double-click a word.

-Logos searches these resources by references, not by page numbers.
-Therefore, you’ll get the most benefit by prioritizing resources that are organized by headings other than page numbers (Bible reference, word/topic entry, devotional date, etc.).
+Logos prioritization is based on references or indices as opposed to page numbers.
+Therefore, you’ll get the most benefit by prioritizing resources that are organized by headings other than page numbers (such as Bible reference, word/topic entry, devotional date, etc.).

-Prioritizing resources does not affect results in the Search tool (ie Bible, Basic, Media, Morph, Clause, or Syntax searches).
-The reason for this is that Logos sorts those search results in terms of Ranked, By resource, and By count not by Prioritized resources.
+Prioritizing resources does not affect results in the Search tool (such as Bible, Books, Morph, or Clause searches).
+The reason for this is that Logos search results have their own sorting options (Ranked, By resource, and By count).

 - Right-click the Library icon and select Open in a new tab or Open in a floating window.

 Tip: You may add additional titles to this list by dragging and dropping them into the panel.
-If a resource is part of a series and you only want to add one volume, press and hold Ctrl (Cmd for Mac) while you click and drag the resource.
+If a resource is part of a series and you only want to add one volume, press and hold Ctrl (macOS and Windows) while you click and drag the resource.

 Note: To remove a title from the list, right-click the title and select Remove from this list.

-- Drag and drop your resources within the panel to set your desired priority level.
+Drag your resources within the panel to set your desired priority level.

-Tip: It is helpful to keep titles of the same type together on this list (e.g. Bibles, commentaries, dictionaries, etc.).
+Tip: It is helpful to keep titles of the same type together in this list (e.g. Bibles, commentaries, dictionaries, etc.).

 - Logos now displays, accesses, and opens resources in the order that you have selected.